ClojureBridge/curriculum/outline/setup_win8.md

 lein repl
 ```

 This could take a long time, and will download many other pieces of code it relies on.
 You should see lines that start with `Retrieving ...` on your screen.
-When it finishes, your terminal should look like the following:
+When it finishes, your command propmpt should look like the following:

 ![Testing lein repl](img/win/testing-lein-repl.png)